happner/happner/docs/autoload.md

 }
 ```

-This enables building a near-zero-config mesh simply by installing the component node_modules.
+This enables building a near-zero-config mesh simply by installing component node_modules.
 The entire `module.paths` array is recursed for modules that contain a `happner.js` file.
 This includes nested node_modules.
 If more than one module by the same name is found, the shallowest wins.

 #### Disabling the Autoloader